 There are millions of undocumented immigrants living in the United States, many right here in Michigan.
 Every year, they wait and watch as government representatives make decisions that will impact them, their families and their ability to achieve citizenship.
 With a new administration in office, immigration reform has been made a top priority, and a massive immigration overhaul bill is currently making its way to Congress for approval.
 What is in this latest proposal?

-First, let’s discuss to the DACA program.
+First, let’s discuss the changes it may make to the DACA program.
 The Deferred Action for Childhood Arrival program has been around for nearly a decade and has given immigrant children certain protections and a pathway to citizenship.
 Proposed changes to the program would shorten the timeframe DACA participants would have to wait to apply for temporary legal status, greed cards and, ultimately, citizenship.

 TPS holders and farmworkers